opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

 ## Overview

-The *Registry Microervice* is the ODM Platform main module that allows to create, edit, retrieve and delete Data Products and Data Product Versions within the mesh.
+The *Registry Microservice* is the ODM Platform main module that allows to create, edit, retrieve and delete Data Products and Data Product Versions within the mesh.
 This microservice provides functionalities to create data products using the [Data Product descriptor](../../concepts/data-product-descriptor.md) and to manage them via specific APIs.

 In addition to the basic features to store and manage Data Product and Data Product Version objects, it offers syntactic and semantic validation to ensure the correctness of every data product object.

 Optionally, it is configurable to enable the interaction with other ODM Platform microservices, such as those for policy computation or events notification.

 ## Concepts

 ### Data Product

 At this point, it should be clear what a data product is.
-If it's not, you can deep dive on the <a href="https://dpds.opendatamesh.org/concepts/data-product/" target="_blank">DPDS site:octicons-link-external-24:</a>.
+If it's not, you can deep dive on the
+<a href="https://dpds.opendatamesh.org/concepts/data-product/" target="_blank">DPDS site:octicons-link-external-24:</a>.

 ### Data Product Version

 A data product version refers to a specific release of a data product within an organization's data platform.
-Just like softwares have versions, data products also undergo under iterations and updates over time.
+Just like softwares have versions, data products also undergo iterations and updates over time.
 Data product versions help in managing changes, tracking improvements, and ensuring compatibility with downstream systems and consumers.
 Each version of a data product may introduce new features, enhancements, bug fixes, or modifications to the underlying data schema or structure.

 ## How it works

 ### Architecture

-As the majority of the ODM services, the Registry Microservice is composed by two modules:
+As the majority of the ODM services, the Registry Microservice is composed of two modules:

 * **Registry API**: a module containing abstract controllers, Java resource definitions, and a client to interact with the controller.
 * **Registry Server**: a module implementing the abstract controllers, any component useful to interact with the DB (entities, mappers, repositories, ...), and services needed for the Registry operations.